UTSA vs. UAB NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- UTSA's games this season have gone over 53.5 points six of 10 times.

-- UAB's games have gone over 53.5 points in three of nine chances this season.
+- UTSA and its opponents have combined to score more than 53.5 points in six of 10 games this season.

-- The combined points per game average of the two teams, 66.6, is 13.1 points more than Saturday's over/under.
+- The two teams combine to average 66.6 points per game, 13.1 more than the total in this contest.

-- This contest's total is 13.0 points greater than the 40.5 these two squads combine to surrender per game this season.
+- This contest's over/under is 13.0 points more than the 40.5 these two squads combine to surrender per game this season.

+- The Roadrunners and their opponents have scored an average of 59.2 points per game in 2021, 5.7 more than Saturday's total.

-- The average total in Roadrunners games this season is 59.2, 5.7 points above Saturday's over/under of 53.5.
+- The 53.5 over/under in this game is 3.8 points higher than the 49.7 average total in Blazers games this season.

-- In 2021, games involving the Blazers have averaged a total of 49.7 points, 3.8 fewer than this game's set over/under.

 UTSA Stats and Trends

+- UTSA has eight wins against the spread in 10 games this season.

-- The Roadrunners have been favored by 4.5 points or more seven times this season and are 5-2 ATS in those games.
+- The Roadrunners have been favored by 4.5 points or more seven times this season and are 5-2 ATS in those matchups.

-- UTSA has hit the over in 40% of its opportunities this year (four times in 10 games with a set point total).

 - The Roadrunners rack up 124.8 more yards per game (446.1) than the Blazers give up per matchup (321.3).

-- In games that UTSA churns out over 321.3 yards, the team is 8-2 against the spread and 10-0 overall.
+- In games that UTSA amasses more than 321.3 yards, the team is 8-2 against the spread and 10-0 overall.

 - This year, the Roadrunners have nine turnovers, seven fewer than the Blazers have takeaways (16).